corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 }
 ```

-Each CorDapp definition can be associated with a *distribution mechanism*. *Distribution mechanism* defines how a CorDapp **can** be *downloaded*, however it wouldn't enforce a node to perform any particular **action**. *Node administrators* will be able to specify what to do in a response to a new update or a minimum version bump.
+Each CorDapp definition can be associated with a *distribution mechanism*. *Distribution mechanism* defines how a CorDapp **can** be downloaded, however it wouldn't enforce a node to perform any particular **action**. *Node administrators* will be able to specify what to do in a response to a new update or a minimum version bump.
 For example this could be such things as to send an email or to raise a warning on the monitoring system or to download a CorDapp into a local folder and etc. This configuration will be done on a *node level* (described in the further sections), as it might vary from a node to node even within a single BN.
 It will be up to *node administrators* to configure their CDS CorDapps to find the right balance between automation and their internal security policies.
 More about automation is described in the further sections.

-Cordapp descriptor also contains some generic information about a CorDapp, such as *vendor*, *name*, *currentVersion*, *minimumVersion*, the *hash* of the jar file as well as the  *vendor's certificate*, which the CorDapp jar can be validated with. *Minimum version* defines the minimum supported version of the CorDapp on this Business Network. *Minimum version* can be bumped by the BNO if a critical vulnerability has been discovered or if a new version of the CorDapp is not backward compatible.
+Cordapp descriptor also contains some generic information about a CorDapp, such as `vendor`, `name`, `currentVersion`, `minimumVersion`, the `hash` of the jar file as well as the `vendorCertificate`, which the CorDapp jar can be validated with. `MinimumVersion` defines the minimum supported version of the CorDapp on this Business Network. `MinimumVersion` can be bumped by the BNO if a critical vulnerability has been discovered or if a new version of the CorDapp is not backward compatible.

 Given a nature of the DLT applications, deploying an update to the whole network in the same time might not be feasible, unless the whole of the network can be shut down to perform an update.
 Shutting the whole of the network down is possible, but highly unlikely, as a single node might be involved into multiple Business Networks, with unrelated governance structures.
 BNO will not able to enforce a node to install updates.
 Its a responsibility of the node owner to install updates promptly if their CorDapps are outdated and especially if a CorDapp's version is below the allowed minimum.
 More about automation is described in the further sections.